osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 3. Select the classifier that is being extended.
 An arrow will now appear.
 The type of arrow is determined whether the extension is an implementation or type extension.

-#### Using the Context Menu to Set Extended Classifier
+#### Using the *Properties* View to Set Extended Classifier
 Specifying an extension using the context menu allows extending classifiers in other packages.

-1. Right-click on the classifier which will be the extension and select *Set Extended Classifier...* from the context menu.
+1. Double-click on the classifier which will be the extension and select the *AADL* tab in the *Properties* view.

+2. Select *Choose...* from the *Extends* section.

-2. Select the classifier to extend.
+3. Select the classifier to extend.

 ![](../images/SetExtendedClassifier.png)

-3. Select *OK*.
+4. Select *OK*.
 The appropriate arrow indicating the extension will appear.

 ## Features
 The editor allows editing AADL features.
 Features may be displayed on the left or the right of their container.